guguji666666/Sentinel-Custom-Parsers/articles/microsoft-discovery/concept-bookshelf-knowledge-bases.md

 ### Local scope queries

 Currently, the Bookshelf is best suited for global scope queries, not local scope queries.
-Your retrieval quality for local scope queries may vary.
+Your retrieval quality for local scope queries might vary.

 > [!NOTE]
 > Equal retrieval quality for global and local scope queries is a planned feature for future releases.